VAT 69 Commando: Sand coloured berets

 An officer of 69 Commando of Pasukan Gerakan Khas with his Colt M4 APC SOPMOD on standby during the 60th National Day Parade of Malaysia at Merdeka Square, Kuala Lumpur.

 The sand coloured beret was bestowed by 22nd Special Air Service when the original VAT 69 troop was founded and trained by SAS instructors.
 The sand-coloured beret then given back to the VAT 69 after the beret was officially accepted as an official headdress of VAT 69 on 18 December 2004 by the then Inspector-General of Police, Tan Sri Mohd Bakri Omar.

 On 14 November 2006, for the first time in the history of Royal Malaysian Police, the maroon and sand-coloured berets of PGK were honoured as Royal Berets by Yang Dipertuan Agong Tuanku Syed Sirajuddin Syed Putera Jamalullail, the then King of Malaysia.

 Parachute wings

 These wings, worn on the left arm of the uniform, identify the wearer as a qualified parachutist, airborne unit and air assault operations operator.
 The parachute wings are mostly worn by operators from Pasukan Gerakan Khas and are awarded on completion of the Basic Tactical Parachuting Course (Kursus Asas Payung Terjun Taktikal).
+The wing's design is inspired from the Royal Thai Police Parachute Jump Wings Badge.